The Importance of Discipline

 No one needs to be undisciplined forever.
 An individual can learn self-control through experience (trial and error) and observation.
 One does not need to isolate oneself or become a monk in order to form disciplined habits.
 Constructive routines can be formulated regardless of the environment one lives in.

 Another facet of a structured life involves diet and nutrition.
-Consuming a healthy diet in order to stay fit requires discipline and the ability to resist the temptation of junk food that bombards us at every turn.
+Maintaining a healthy diet in order to stay fit requires discipline and the ability to resist the temptation of junk food that bombards us at every turn.
 Most folks are aware of what constitutes a healthy diet, but they have a hard time sticking to it.
 Self-control helps you to stay on the narrow path of good nutrition, although we all have lapses from time to time.

 Diet, exercise, and sufficient rest can help us to be confident and healthy as we dress appropriately, maintain personal hygiene, and utilize our energy wisely each day.
 Turning off electronic devices an hour or two before retiring for the night also bestows restful sleep.
-None of these habits come easily, but once they are part of one’s daily schedule, it becomes easier to abide by them, because you witness the positive outcomes.

 On a more practical level, delayed gratification is a positive principle that comes from a disciplined life.
-If we are careful at how we spend our income, we can learn how to invest and save more for the future so that we are less inclined to incur debts that can lead to downward mobility.
+If we are careful about how we spend our income, we can learn how to invest and save more for the future so that we are less inclined to incur debts that can lead to downward mobility.
 The reckless running up of credit card debt is a prime example of a path that can send one to a poorhouse.

 Disciplining the mind is another aspect of a disciplined life.
-Sometimes we are faced with information overload, and it can be a challenge to quiet our thoughts down and focus on what is important.
+Sometimes we are faced with information overload, and it can be a challenge to quiet our thoughts and focus on what is important.
 This demands practice and mindful breathing exercises to eliminate the stress and invite relaxation in.
-Muddled thinking can give way to clarity of thought.
+Muddled thinking can then give way to clarity of thought.

 The mind is a powerful instrument that can either sabotage our goals or guide us on the road toward self-governance.
 If harnessed properly, the mind can enable us to help other folks more effectively as we develop social skills.
 By assisting others, you end up helping yourself as well.